jinhui33/webrp/README.md

 ## Common Errors

-### 401 Unauthorized

-This error will occur when we set the `AUTH_TOKEN` environment variable on the server but do not provide an `Authorization` header when calling the Ollama API, or the two doesn't match.

-Just set the correct `Authorization` header to the same value as `AUTH_TOKEN` when calling the Ollama API, this error will disappear.

-### 503 No agents available
+### 503 Service Unavailable

-If there are clients running, and this error still shows, it's probably because the proxy client and the AI App connect to different servers, which is common if the proxy server is deployed on Deno Deploy or Cloudflare Workers, or other Edge Computing services, where network traffic are redirected to the server close to the user agent.
+If there are clients running, and this error still occurs, it's probably because the proxy client and the user agent connect to different servers, which is common if the proxy server is deployed on Deno Deploy or Cloudflare Workers, or other Edge Computing services, where network traffic are redirected to the server close to the user agent.

 To solve this problem, we can manually set the domain name of proxy server to a static address in the `/etc/hosts` file so the proxy client will always connect to a known server.

-However, I don't know if there is a way to do so on mobile phones.
+However, for user agents, if they are mobile phones, I don't know if there is a way to do so.